niv256/simple_rootkit/README.md

 ### How to build and run the LKM
 1. Clone the repository to a local folder.
 2. cd into src/
-3. Run make (all - for included linux src, local - for local machine) in order to build the module.
+3. Run make in order to build the module.
 4. Watch the kernel logging with `dmesg -w` in order to see printk messages in real time.
 5. Insert the module with `sudo insmod rootkit.ko` and specify parameters:
    pid - process id to hide.
    file_name - file name to hide.
-6. Remove the module with `sudo rmmod rootkit.ko`.
+6. Remove the module with `sudo rmmod rootkit`.

 ### How to hide a chosen pid:
 1. When inserting the module, pass the chosen pid as a parameter to the insmod function, like this: